melanierawluk/mindful-meds-capstone/README.md

 ### PUT /med/:id/update

-- Endpoint to update/edit to existing med (notes or info)
+- Endpoint to update/edit existing medication (notes or info)

 Parameters:
 - id: The ID of the medication to be updated.
 - medication_name: The updated name of the medication.
 - strength: The updated strength of the medication.
-- frequency: The updated frequency when medication is taken.
+- frequency: The updated frequency when the medication is taken.
-- times: Array of updated times at which the medication is taken.
+- times: Array of updated times when the medication is taken.

 Response: